Scheduled MonumentsEnglandThe Hurlers: three stone circles with paired outlying stones

 What is The Hurlers: three stone circles with paired outlying stones?

-The Hurlers is a Bronze Age stone circle complex located on Bodmin Moor in Cornwall, comprising three roughly circular alignments of standing stones arranged in a north-south line across the landscape.
+The Hurlers is a Neolithic and Bronze Age stone circle complex located on Bodmin Moor in Cornwall, comprising three roughly circular arrangements of standing stones aligned roughly north-south.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008117.

 Who is responsible for protecting The Hurlers: three stone circles with paired outlying stones?